fslx/Twitchbot-spam-/README.md

   sudo git-clone https://github.com/fsty/Twitchbot-spam-.git

-  ^ this also works if you are running the Linux kernel subset for Windows in 1903, assuming you have the dependencies.
+  ^ this also works if you are running the Linux kernel subsystem for Windows in 1903, assuming you have the dependencies.